-One of the most often cited challenges to using urban rail transit is the lack of first- and last-mile connections.
+One of the most often cited challenges to using urban rail transit is the lack of first- and lastmile connections.
 Public bikesharing systems, such as Bluebikes, have the potential to address this concern by making it easier for some people to access rail transit stations.
 Of course, much depends on where the stations are located and who has the ability and willingness to bike (amidst valid concerns about safety and inclement weather).
 In recent years, MPO staff have engaged in several projects relating to bikesharing use in the region.
 Building on these prior efforts, it is time to examine several questions: What is the relationship between Bluebikes and the MBTA?
-Do Bluebikes improve connectivity to the MBTA, and, if so, what are the conditions that enable such a relationship?
+Do Bluebikes improve connectivity to the MBTA and, if so, what are the conditions that enable such a relationship?
 Do people use Bluebikes as an alternative to the MBTA and, if so, what kinds of transit trips are most likely to be substituted?

 This study is a fundamental exploration to gain a better understanding of multimodality in the region, so that a more efficient regional transportation system that accounts for the complementary as well as competitive nature of other non-auto modes can be designed.
-Extending this exploration, MPO staff could apply an analytic framework to examine the effect of transit service disruptions (such as the Orange Line shutdown or more recent service disruptions, especially along the Green Line) on Bluebikes usage.
+MPO staff will build on the learnings from the Bluebikes project funded through FFY 2024 MassDOTdirected PL funds to shape this study.
+Extending this exploration, MPO staff aim to apply an analytic framework to examine the effect of transit service disruptions (such as the Orange Line shutdown or more recent service disruptions, especially along the Green Line) on Bluebikes usage.
 This exploration could reveal to what extent regular transit riders use Bluebikes when transit is not available or simply too onerous to use.